huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_attach.md

 * `postinstall` - (Optional, String, ForceNew) Specifies the script required after installation.
 The input value can be a Base64 encoded string or not.
 Changing this parameter will create a new resource.

-* `labels` - (Optional, Map, ForceNew) Tags of a Kubernetes node, key/value pair format.
+* `labels` - (Optional, Map, ForceNew) Specifies the tags of a Kubernetes node, key/value pair format.
   Changing this parameter will create a new resource.

 * `tags` - (Optional, Map) Specifies the tags of a VM node, key/value pair format.

-* `taints` - (Optional, List, ForceNew) You can add taints to created nodes to configure anti-affinity.
+* `taints` - (Optional, List, ForceNew) Specifies the taints configuration of the nodes to set anti-affinity.
   Changing this parameter will create a new resource.
 Each taint contains the following parameters:

   + `key` - (Required, String, ForceNew) A key must contain 1 to 63 characters starting with a letter or digit.